A US journalist goes on trial in Russia on espionage charges that he and his employer deny

 But Biden may feel an incentive to secure Gershkovich’s release because of boasts by former President Donald Trump, who is his main challenger in this year’s election, that he can easily get the journalist freed.
 Putin “will do that for me, but not for anyone else,” Trump claimed in May.

-The Kremlin, however, says it has not been in touch with Trump, and Putin’s spokesman Dmitry Pekov bristled at the attention given to a possible exchange, saying “these contacts must be carried out in total secrecy.”
+The Kremlin, however, says it has not been in touch with Trump, and Peskov has previously bristled at the attention given to a possible exchange, saying “these contacts must be carried out in total secrecy.”

+He reaffirmed that Wednesday, adding: “It can only be repeated that this issue likes silence.”

 —